What Is AIOps? Meaning, Examples, and Use Cases

 As businesses undergo a digital transformation, so too do IT operations.
-Learn more about how AI and machine learning provide new solutions to help IT professionals do their jobs.
+Learn more about how AI and machine learning helps IT professionals do their jobs.

-Artificial Intelligence for IT Operations, or AIOps, pairs advanced analytics with IT operations.
-Businesses have become more reliant on digital technologies, resulting in more complex digital problems and an increased need for IT professionals prepared to deal with them using such modern techniques as AI and machine learning.
+Artificial intelligence for IT operations (AIOps) pairs advanced analytics with IT operations.
+Businesses have become more reliant on digital technologies, resulting in more complex digital problems and an increased need for IT professionals prepared to deal with them using such modern techniques as AI and machine learning (ML).

-In this article, you’ll learn more about what AIOps do, their real-world use, and their benefits to IT professionals and businesses.
+In this article, you’ll learn more about what AIOps do, their real-world applications, and their benefits to IT professionals and businesses.

-For example, a survey conducted by McKinsey & Company states that businesses ‘accelerated the digitisation of their customer and supply-chain interactions and of their internal operations by three to four years’ during the COVID-19 pandemic [1].
-As a result, businesses around the globe increasingly rely on digital technologies to run virtually every aspect of their operations, resulting in complex interactions between digital tools that must work properly for these organisations to function.
+According to a survey by McKinsey & Company, businesses "accelerated the digitisation of their customer and supply-chain interactions and of their internal operations by three to four years" during the COVID-19 pandemic [1].
+As a result, businesses increasingly rely on digital technologies to run virtually every aspect of their operations, resulting in complex interactions between digital tools that must work properly for these organisations to function.

-AIOps provides a way for IT professionals to parse through the vast amounts of data produced by a business’ many digital platforms, resolve problems quickly, and (in some cases) design solutions before they even arise.
+AIOps provide a way for IT professionals to parse through the vast amounts of data produced by a business’ many digital platforms, resolve problems quickly, and design solutions before they even arise.

+Artificial intelligence has a wide range of capabilities that open up a variety of impactful real-world applications.
+Some of the most common include pattern recognition, predictive modeling, automation, object recognition, and personalization.
+In some cases, advanced AI can even power self-driving cars or play complex games like chess or Go.

+Consider starting your own machine-learning project to gain deeper insight into the field.

-As workplaces become more reliant on interdependent digital platforms connecting one department to another, the likelihood of a critical technical failure like system shutdowns increases.
+As workplaces become more reliant on interdependent digital platforms connecting one department to another, the likelihood of a critical technical failure, like a system shutdown, increases.

-As a result, IT operations management must maintain a real-time view of how digital technologies function within a business.
-That could inundate the team with constant notifications that may conceal the most important problems within a wave of routine reports.
-To highlight only the most important notifications, AIOps can help monitor notifications and only flag critical issues to IT operations teams, ensuring that the most pressing problems get resolved swiftly.
+As a result, IT operations management must maintain a real-time view of how digital technologies function within a business, resulting in constant notifications that conceal the most important problems within a wave of routine reports.
+AIOps can monitor notifications and only flag the most critical issues to IT operations teams, ensuring the swift resolution of the most pressing problems.

-Artificial intelligence can help IT professionals accomplish many essential tasks in their day-to-day work.
-Some common ways that AIOps solutions are used every day include:
+AI can help IT professionals accomplish many essential tasks in their day-to-day work.
+Some common ways AIOps solutions are used every day include:

 Anomaly detection.
 AIOps work to detect anomalies and flag them for relevant personnel.